 I find that homeowners often confuse natural melt/freeze ice build-up with a systemic ice dam problem in their home.
 I also often hear people say things like “ice dams cannot be stopped in Minnesota” or “nature causes ice dams, you cannot fix Mother Nature.”
 This also leads me to the conclusion people need to learn to differentiate between the two occurrences.

-Early February provided some interesting weather here in Minnesota.
+Early February provided some unusual weather here in Minnesota.
 Temperatures have fluctuated between dry, extremely cold days to days with weather near or just above freezing with a lot of moisture in the air.
 We have seen a lot of natural ice build-up and several cases of hoarfrost which is less common in Minnesota due to dry weather in the winter.

-Hoarfrost is defined: “A grayish-white crystalline deposit of frozen water vapor formed in clear still weather on vegetation, fences, etc.” Occasionally we wake up to this phenomenon and see these crystalline deposits on trees, fences etc. You probably notice it mostly on trees.
+Hoarfrost is defined: “A grayish-white crystalline deposit of frozen water vapor formed in clear still weather on vegetation, fences, etc.” Occasionally we wake up to this phenomenon and see these crystalline deposits on trees, fences, etc. You probably notice it mostly on trees.

 Natural Ice Build-up vs. Ice Dams

 We receive a handful of phone calls when the weather fluctuates between near or above freezing during the day and drops below freezing at night.
 Most homeowners are concerned due to icicles forming on the eave or visible ice on the roof.
-Again it is important to differentiate between Mother Nature and an ongoing problem with heat loss in your attic space.
+Again it is crucial to differentiate between Mother Nature and an ongoing problem with heat loss in your attic space.

-Even if all your heat loss is stopped and your ventilation is performing you can still have some ice form on your roof eave.
+Even if all your heat loss is stopped and your ventilation is performing, you can still have some ice form on your roof have.
 We see this happen with or without gutters, although more often when gutters are present.
 When it snows, and either warms up near or above freezing during the day or the sun shines on the roof during the day and then at night the temperature drops, we see natural ice forming on roofs.
 The most important distinction to make here is that there is no water sitting behind the ice or working its way uphill on the roof.
 Thus there is no problem with your attic.
 Again, it’s ok to have a little ice on your eave or a few icicles as long as your attic is performing.